 7. Determine whether writing style is central to a winning application, and be clear about it.
 Let’s be real: For some teacher travel grants, writing deeply matters.
 For others, it does not.
 Yet writing style is often a gatekeeper for otherwise qualified applicants.

-For example, FFT Boston noticed that it was discarding applications with non-standard English.
-Unfortunately, this meant that qualified educators whose first language was not English were being excluded.
+For example, FFT Boston took steps on both ends of the application process to ensure that qualified educators whose first language was not English weren’t being excluded.

-The first way that FFT addressed this was by adding a writing support component to its application help workshops.
+The first way that FFT addressed this was by adding a writing support component to its application help workshops, and one on one supports for those who requested it.

 Second, it openly discussed this with its selection committee, emphasizing, “This is not a writing contest!”
 Rather, for this particular grant, the most important elements are the ideas, actions, and impact — and so the selection process should match that.